 Walking, jogging, running and sprinting all require a combination of movement patterns which we define as gait.
 This covers all our movement patterns required to keep the body in motion.

 In order for our bodies to move in these particular ranges of motion, our muscles have to work together to create movement.
-Where bodybuilding isolate muscle groups, functional training brings them together in what we call muscle slings.
+Where bodybuilding isolates muscle groups, functional training brings them together in what we call muscle slings.

 Anterior Oblique System: